 Rebecca (Becky) Arsham - has taken part in at least five seasons of the US Touring Car Championship, usually in a Honda.
 She has only done part-seasons, and her best championship position was eighth, in 2014, driving a gogogear.com Honda Civic.
 Much earlier, in 2007, she shared a car with Rich Woo, and earned at least one third place.
 The pair had raced together in the NASA Pacific Coast Touring Car Championship in 1999 and 2000, finishing second both times.
 Becky has been active in motorsport since at least 1996, when she was second in the NASA HPR Championship.

 Ashton Harrison - races in the Mazda MX-5 Cup in the USA.
 She was twelfth in the 2017 championship.
 This was her second attempt at the series, after a part-season in 2016.
+In 2018, her third season, she was 15th, with three top-ten finishes.
+The best of these were two ninth places.
+In a change of direction, she was second in class in the 2019 US Lamborghini Super Trofeo, with six second places and one third.
+She was sharing the car with Stephanie Cemo.
 Previously, she raced her MX-5 in SCCA and NASA regional events for two years, and did track days.
 She is part of a two-car team noticeable by the pink roll cages in their cars.

 Roberta Jesberger - raced in the SCCA World Challenge for touring cars in the USA.
 She raced a Mazda RX-7 during the 1995 season and had a best finish of 17th, at Mosport.
 She returned to the series in 1996, but made only a few starts.
 She was racing for “Father and Daughter Racing” with her father, Ron.
 She does not appear to have raced since then.